 C: Then if Club represented at the Centre A.G.
 M.

 (j) A Club may only promote one round of the Centre Championship or West Yorkshire Championship in any one year.
 The event will be on a Sunday and the date must be agreed prior to the commencement of the championship year and be identified as CC / WYC in the calendar.

 (k) No Centre Championship or West Yorkshire Championship Trial should be organized on the same date as a National Trial promoted by a Yorkshire Centre Club

-(l) No Events other than those of an entirely dissimilar nature, run under closed permits shall be organised on the date of the Yorkshire Centre Team Trial.
+(l) No Events other than those of an entirely dissimilar nature, run under closed permits shall be organized on the date of the Yorkshire Centre Team Trial.

-(m) No Motorcycling Events shall be organised within Centre Territory on Remembrance Sunday.
+(m) No Motorcycling Events shall be organized within Centre Territory on Remembrance Sunday.

 (n) If it is intended that territory outside that designated as Yorkshire Centre Territory is to be used, then written permission from the Secretary of the Centre concerned must be enclosed with the Permit Application.

-(o) In all cases of Postponement or cancellation the organising club must notify the Permit Officer within 24 hours of the decision and return the Permit for alteration or cancellation as necessary.
-Failure to do so will result in loss of the Permit Fee.
+(o) In all cases of Postponement or cancellation the organizing club must notify the Permit Officer within 24 hours of the decision and return the Permit for alteration or cancellation as necessary.
+Failure to do so will result in the loss of the Permit Fee.
 Bids not made within the specified period will lead to loss of entitlement to run the event at a later date.

 (p) All Insurance Premiums, and Levy Payments where appropriate, must be sent with a copy of the programmed, or a list of entrants, or full results within 7 days of the event being run to the Officer who issued the Permit together with the Insurance Declaration Form supplied for onwards transmission to the Insurers.
-Cheques to be made payable to Yorkshire Centre A.C.U.
+Cheque to be made payable to Yorkshire Centre A.C.U.
 Adult, Pre-65 and Youth should be listed separately on Results sheets and Insurance Form.

 Relevant statistical details of the premiums handled to be maintained by the Permit Secretaries.